artic-network/civet/docs/installation.md

 ### Requirements

-civet runs on MacOS and Linux.
-The conda environment recipe may not build on Windows and is not supported but can be run using the Windows subsystem for Linux.
+<strong>civet</strong> runs on MacOS and Linux.
+The conda environment recipe may not build on Windows (and is not supported) but <strong>civet</strong> can be run using the Windows subsystem for Linux.

 1. Some version of conda, we use Miniconda3.
 Can be downloaded from [here](https://docs.conda.io/en/latest/miniconda.html)
 2. Access to CLIMB or to a local data directory